scivision/fortran-pathlib/API.md

 ## file permissions

-Is file executable by the user.
-Even if the file does not have read permission, it still may be executable.
-False for directories.
+Is path (file or directory) executable by the user.
+For non-Windows systems, if the path does not have read permission, it still may be executable.
+On Windows, a readable path is considered executable.

 ```fortran
 !! logical